dfsantamaria/OASIS/README.md

    where:
+   - "MyAgentBehavior" is the entity name of the agent template.
    - "MyTemplateBehavior" is the entity name of the behavior template.
    - "MyTemplateGoal" is the entity name of the goal template.
    - "MyTemplateTask" is the entity name of the task template.